-The Trust’s Ross Sea Heritage Restoration Project (RSHRP) is a long-term, cold climate heritage conservation project to conserve the four sites and associated 15,000+ artefact collection.
+The Trust’s Ross Sea Heritage Restoration Project (RSHRP) is a long-term, cold climate heritage conservation project to conserve the five sites and associated 20,000+ artefact collection.
 The project presents many technical challenges including environmental issues such as katabatic winds, high relative humidity, temperature change, salt damage and light levels.

 All conservation work (while recognising the realities and constraints of working in Antarctica) follows international best practice and the ICOMOS Charter (Venice Charter 1964).
 Work is also carried out in line with the Antarctica Environmental Protection Act (Madrid Protocol 1991) and work is permitted through the New Zealand Government.